 If your doctor is a UCLA physician, the referral can be made by entering “Referral for Sleep Consultation” into the UCLA electronic health record program, CareConnect.
 On the referral order window, your doctor should check “Insomnia” and select one of the UCLA Sleep Medicine sites convenient for you (MED PENINSULA PULM, MSS PULMONOLOGY MP2, SLEEP MP3, or SLEEP SANTA MONICA).

 If your doctor is not affiliated with UCLA, the referral can be made using the UCLA Physician Referral Service (call, fax, or email):

 The UCLA Insomnia Clinic provides behavioral treatments for insomnia that do not involve medications.
 Sleeping medications can be beneficial in the short term but can cause adverse effects and may not properly treat insomnia in the long term.
 For example, Cognitive Behavioral Therapy for Insomnia (CBT-I), a behavioral treatment, is the first-line treatment as recommended by the American College of Physicians with proven short- and long-term efficacy.
 Additionally, we have studied Mindfulness-Based Behavioral Therapy for Insomnia (MBBT-I), and our research shows that this behavioral treatment is also efficacious with a good patient acceptability (click the links above for more information on CBT-I and MBBT-I).

 - Initial evaluation by a physician with expertise in insomnia and psychiatric disorders

-- Cognitive Behavioral Therapy for Insomnia (CBT-I) by a clinical psychologist or a psychiatrist
+- Cognitive Behavioral Therapy for Insomnia (CBT-I) by a psychotherapist

-- Mindfulness-Based Behavioral Therapy for Insomnia (MBBT-I) by a clinical psychologist or a psychiatrist
+- Mindfulness-Based Behavioral Therapy for Insomnia (MBBT-I) by a psychotherapist

 Insomnia and Comorbid Sleep Disorders